 Both BL and ML demonstrate the importance of variables in addition to classification.
 However, BL is also able to infer causes.
 This phenomenon is called Bayesian Inference.

-This, to me, suggests that we should be determining features importance based on Bayesian Learning rather than Machine Learning.
+This, to me, suggests that we should be determining features' importance based on Bayesian Learning rather than Machine Learning.
 I agree that Bayesian Learning is more cumbersome, very often it’s unlikely to generate a single best model, and its graphical models often should be further improved based on human expert knowledge.
 Dealing with BL graph non-uniqueness will be a topic for another blog though.

 Data Used in My Analysis

-In order to conduct my analysis, I used publicly available email marketing campaign data from IBM.
+In order to conduct my analysis, I used a publicly available email marketing campaign data from IBM.
 This represents a typical Business to Business (B2B) model.
-It contained information about clients who where contacted about purchasing auto insurance policies.
+It contained information about clients who were contacted about purchasing auto insurance policies.
 In this case, the only parameter that can be manually changed by the email campaign manager is WHEN the client is contacted—i.e. Should they be contacted right before the existing policy expires, or should they be contacted further in advance?

-Supervised ML uses the Naive-Bayes “features independence” assumption, which in turn provides results that suggests that the date of contact is important.
+Supervised ML uses the Naive-Bayes “features independence” assumption, which in turn provides results that suggest that the date of contact is important.
 However, when the same dataset is examined with BL, it seemed to show the opposite.
 I will demonstrate with two experiments why I believe that BL, which showed that the date of contact was unimportant, provided the more valuable result.

 To demonstrate why I came to this conclusion, I conducted two experiments.
 First, I removed from the original dataset the features that Supervised ML designated as “important” – but BL denoted as “non-important”.
 I identified some 6 such features, whereas I looked at the BL graphical model and selected either independent from “Response” features, or dependent features located far from “Response”.
 The result I received demonstrated that the classification prediction for such new decimated data didn’t change.
 That alone suggests that what ML designated as important was not really consequential.